 Here are a few common garden and pasture plants that chickens eat, and some of the nutritional levels they contain:

 Amaranth or pigweed.
 There are numerous species of amaranth.
 Some are grown commercially for the flowers, green leaves or seeds.
 However, many more species are common weeds.
 Not to worry, however.
 They are edible, and a palatable source of nutrition for poultry and livestock.
 On a dry weight basis, the leaves contain thirteen percent protein and more than one-and-one-half percent calcium.

 Dandelions are very high in total digestible nutrients.
 On a dry weight basis, the leaves contain about twenty percent protein.

 Clover.
 Depending on the species, clover can contain 20 to 28 percent protein, on a dry weight basis.
 Calcium levels run about one-and-one-half percent.
 Clover is also high in phosphorus, potassium and trace minerals.

 Common cheese weed and other Malva, or mallow, species.
 The leaves of cheese weed and various other Malva plants are high in minerals and several vitamins.
 They also contain anti-oxidant properties, as well as mucilaginous polysaccharides that can be soothing to the digestive tract.

-Kudzu: This bane to the South does have a few redeeming qualities.
+Kudzu: This bane of the South does have a few redeeming qualities.
 The leaves are highly palatable to poultry and other livestock.
-They are high in protein, calcium and other necessary nutrients.
+They are high in protein, calcium, and other necessary nutrients.

 There are many other nutritious and palatable weed species.
 What weeds do you have in your garden that your chickens, or other poultry, might like?